Plebgate: Apologies and eventual resignation

 Mitchell apologised on 21 September, saying "I admit I did not treat the police with the respect they deserve", but he denied swearing or calling the officers "plebs".
 However, he later admitted to saying "I thought you guys were supposed to fucking help us."
 John Tully, chairman of the Metropolitan Police Federation, said that Mitchell's account was contradicted by notes made by two officers at the scene.
 The Chairman of the Police Federation of England and Wales commented that "It is hard to fathom how someone who holds the police in such contempt could be allowed to hold a public office.
 Mr Mitchell's half-hearted apology for the comments made whilst leaving Downing Street will do little to build bridges with the police".

-Five days after the event, on 24 September, Mitchell apologised a second time for his behaviour, saying "I didn't show the police the amount of respect which I should have done", but stated that he did not use the words that had been attributed to him.
+Five days following the event, on 24 September, Mitchell apologised a second time for his behaviour, saying "I didn't show the police the amount of respect which I should have done", but stated that he did not use the words that had been attributed to him.
 He did not specify which words he was referring to.
 John Tully said "It is not the words, police officers are quite thick skinned, what infuriates me here is that a minister [Andrew Mitchell] is saying police officers are liars.
 There is a clear difference of opinion, and we need to establish what happened."
 The same day, Cabinet Secretary Sir Jeremy Heywood confirmed in a letter to Shadow Home Secretary Yvette Cooper that there would be no inquiry into Mitchell's outburst because, although the outburst was "disappointing", the officer had accepted Mitchell's apology.

 Mitchell's apologies failed to end the criticism, and media commentators and political opponents continued to call for his resignation.
 Mitchell resigned on 19 October, stating, "It has become clear to me that whatever the rights and wrongs of the matter I will not be able to fulfill my duties as we both would wish. [...]
 Nor is it fair to continue to put my family and colleagues through this upsetting and damaging publicity".
 He continued to maintain that he had not used the word "pleb".
 The Police Federation of England and Wales issued a statement that it regarded his resignation as the end of the matter, and would seek no further action.